alirezaarzehgar/pam_sqlite3/README.md

 when you cloned this repository on your computer, you can change config.h.in.

-this file contain `DB_PATH` micro for reading data.
+this file contain `DB_PATH` macro for reading data.

 ```
 #define DB_PATH "/path/mydbpath.db"